sublipri/kobo-wifi-remote/README.md

 ## Supported Devices

-It should work on any Kobo e-reader released between 2011 and July 2024, but is only actively tested on a Glo and Sage with recent firmware.
+It aims to support any Kobo e-reader released between 2011 and July 2024, but is only actively tested on a Glo and Sage with recent firmware.

 If the latest version doesn't work on your device, try [version 0.1.1](https://github.com/sublipri/kobo-wifi-remote/releases/tag/v0.1.1).
 That's more generic in how it functions, but is slower and has fewer features.